-If a shareholder wishes to present a proposal at the Annual Meeting of Shareholders tentatively scheduled for December 14, 2004, the shareholder must deliver his or her proposal to the Company at its principal executive offices no later than July 7, 2004, in such form as required under rules issued by the Securities and Exchange Commission, in order to have that proposal included in the proxy materials of the Company for such Annual Meeting of Shareholders.
+If a shareholder wishes to present a proposal at the Annual Meeting of Shareholders tentatively scheduled for January 25, 2005, the shareholder must deliver his or her proposal to the Company at its principal executive offices no later than August 5, 2004, in such form as required under rules issued by the Securities and Exchange Commission, in order to have that proposal included in the proxy materials of the Company for such Annual Meeting of Shareholders.

-If a shareholder intends to submit a matter for consideration at next year's meeting, other than by submitting a proposal to be included in the Company's proxy statement, the shareholder must give timely notice according to the Company's bylaws.
-Those bylaws provide that, to be timely, a shareholder's notice must be received by the Company's Corporate Secretary at 3551 Plano Parkway, The Colony, Texas 75056, by October 25, 2004 but not before September 30, 2004.
-For each matter the shareholder intends to bring before the meeting, the notice must specify: (a) the name and address of the shareholder as they appear on the books of the Company; (b) the class and number of shares of the Company's stock that are beneficially owned by the shareholder; (c) any material interest of the shareholder in the proposed business described in the notice; (d) if such business is a nomination for director, each nomination sought to be together with the reasons for each nomination, a description of the made, qualifications and business or professional experience of each proposed nominee and a statement signed by each nominee indicating his or her willingness to serve if elected, and disclosing the information about him or her that is required by the Securities and Exchange Act of 1934, as amended (the "Exchange Act"), and the rules and regulations promulgated thereunder to be disclosed in the proxy materials for the meeting involved if he or she were a nominee of the Company for election as one of its directors; (e) if such business is other than a nomination for director, the nature of the business, the reasons why it is sought to be raised and submitted for a vote of the shareholders and if and why it is deemed by the shareholder to be beneficial to the Company; and (f) if so requested by the Company, all other information that would be required to be filed with the Securities and Exchange Commission (the "SEC") if, with respect to the business proposed to be brought before the meeting, the person proposing such business was a participant in a solicitation subject to Section 14 of the Exchange Act.
+Unless the Company's advance notice bylaw provision is repealed at the Annual Meeting, if a shareholder intends to submit a matter for consideration at next year's meeting, other than by submitting a proposal to be included in the Company's proxy statement, the shareholder must give timely notice according to the Company's bylaws.
+Those bylaws provide that, to be timely, a shareholder's notice must be received by the Company's Corporate Secretary at 3551 Plano Parkway, The Colony, Texas 75056, not less than 50 days nor more than 75 days prior to the meeting.
+However, if less than 65 days notice or prior public disclosure of the date of the meeting is given or made to shareholders, you must deliver your notice to the Company no later than the close of business on the 15th day following the day on which such notice of the date of the meeting was mailed or such public disclosure was made, whichever first occurs.
+For each matter the shareholder intends to bring before the meeting, the notice must specify: (a) the name and address of the shareholder as they appear on the books of the Company; (b) the class and number of shares of the Company's stock that are beneficially owned by the shareholder; (c) any material interest of the shareholder in the proposed business described in the notice; (d) if such business is a nomination for director, each nomination sought to be made, together with the reasons for each nomination, a description of the qualifications and business or professional experience of each proposed nominee and a statement signed by each nominee indicating his or her willingness to serve if elected, and disclosing the information about him or her that is required by the Securities and Exchange Act of 1934, as amended (the "Exchange Act"), and the rules and regulations promulgated thereunder to be disclosed in the proxy materials for the meeting involved if he or she were a nominee of the Company for election as one of its directors; (e) if such business is other than a nomination for director, the nature of the business, the reasons why it is sought to be raised and submitted for a vote of the shareholders and if and why it is deemed by the Scurities and Exchange Commission (the "SEC") if, with respect to the business proposed to be brought before the meeting, the person proposing such business was a participant in a solicitation subject to Section 14 of the Exchange Act.